qiime2/docs/source/16s-overview.md

 Regardless of how you group your sequences, the grouping methods will output:

 1. A list of representative sequences for each of your OTUs and/or sequence variants (qiime data format `FeatureData[Sequence]`), and
-1. a feature table which indicates how many reads of each OTU/sequence variants were observed in each sample. (qiime data format `FeatureTable[Frequency]`)
+1. A feature table which indicates how many reads of each OTU/sequence variants were observed in each sample. (qiime data format `FeatureTable[Frequency]`)

+1. Dada2 and Deblur will also produce a stats summary file with useful information regarding the filtering and denoising.

 #### Denoising